dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-state-quickstart.md

 Observe Dapr resiliency capabilities by simulating a system failure.
 In this Quickstart, you will:

 - Execute a microservice application with resiliency enabled that continuously persists and retrieves state via Dapr's state management API.
-- Trigger the resiliency spec by simulating a system failure.
+- Trigger resiliency policies by simulating a system failure.
-- Remove the failure to allow the microservice application to resume.
+- Resolve the failure and the microservice application will resume.

 <img src="/images/resiliency-quickstart-svc-component.png" width="1000" alt="Diagram showing the resiliency applied to Dapr APIs">